-DYSPLA is an award-winning arts organization producing and developing the work of dyslexic + neurodivergent story makers.
+DYSPLA is an award-winning arts organisation producing and developing the work of dyslexic + neurodivergent story makers.
 They work in film, immersive theatre, installation & digital art.
-Incorporated in 2013 to shed light on Dyslexic Narrative and the Dyslexic Aesthetic DYSPLA is at the forefront of research into neurodivergent creativity.
+Incorporated in 2013 to shed light on Dyslexic Narrative and the Dyslexic Aesthetic, DYSPLA is at the forefront of research into neurodivergent creativity.

 The UK’s education system has belittled and undervalued the neurodivergent community for centuries, and they have lost many great minds over the years.
-DYSPLA dreams of a world where each and every mind is valued and can flourish within an empathetic and supportive environment, building the essential next generation of innovative thinkers.
-Based in London, DYSPLA has presented and developed the work throughout the world, including South Korea, Canada, USA, New Zealand, Cyprus, Italy, and Malta.
+DYSPLA dreams of a world where every sense is valued and can flourish within an empathetic and supportive environment, building the next generation of innovative thinkers.
+Based in London, DYSPLA has presented and developed the work worldwide, including in South Korea, Canada, the USA, New Zealand, Cyprus, Italy, and Malta.

-They have conducted monthly workshops since 2010, supporting the dyslexic and neurodivergent creative community and have supported over 200 writers to date, across all age ranges.
+They have conducted monthly workshops since 2010, supporting the dyslexic and neurodivergent creative community and have helped over 200 writers across all age ranges to date.
 Democratising a usually unaffordable resource, DYSPLA is a priceless asset to the UK’s creative industries.
-DYSPLA is receiving continued project lead funding from the Arts Council England, The Promotion of English Trust and various private funders but desperately needs core funding to continue is valuable work within the UK’s creative industries.
+DYSPLA is receiving continued project lead funding from the Arts Council England, The Promotion of English Trust and various private funders.
+However, it desperately needs core funding to continue its valuable work within the UK’s creative industries.

-DYSPLA believes that dyslexics and the neurodivergent make better story makers and the world needs them desperately.
+DYSPLA believes dyslexics and the neurodivergent make better story makers, and the world needs them desperately.